Fabien2S/SteamworksNET/README.md

 ## What is SteamworksNET

-SteamworksNET is a really low-Level C# wrapper generator for the Steamworks SDK.
+SteamworksNET is a really low-level C# wrapper generator for the Steamworks SDK.

 ## Getting Started